tduranf/VScode_Arduino_ESP32/2_Programs.md

 # **Programs**

+The main objective is to read data from an IMU sensor and send this data to a main computer for its real-time processing.

+**Program to read data from an IMU sensor**

 We propose you some sample programs to review the communication performances using:
 - Bluetooth
 - WiFi

-The main objective is to read data from an IMU sensor and send this data to a main computer for its real-time processing.

 ## **1. Bluetooth communication**